Munich Mouser: Under Neville Chamberlain (1937–1940)

-Bob was born around the year 1936, (Note: At the time of his death in August 1943, The Gazette reported that Munich was seven years old.) with the St. Louis Post-Dispatch reporting that he could trace his lineage back to the cat of Thomas Wolsey.
-Bob arrived in Downing Street on 28 May 1937, the day Neville Chamberlain became the prime minister; owing to his role as a civil servant, Bob received a salary.
+Bob was born around the year 1936.
+He bred and born at a farm near Carlisle (Note: At the time of his death in August 1943, The Gazette reported that Munich was seven years old.) and sold to the Chamberlain family in 1936.
+The St. Louis Post-Dispatch reported that he was descended from the cat of Thomas Wolsey.
+Bob arrived in Downing Street on 28 May 1937, the day Neville Chamberlain became the prime minister.
+Owing to his role as a civil servant, Bob received a salary.
 In 1939 Anne, Chamberlain's wife, suggested that the history of 10 Downing Street might start with its first occupant, the daughter of Charles II, and end with Bob.
-Winston Churchill "rather scathing[ly]" nicknamed Bob Munich Mouser because of the Munich Agreement, signed by Chamberlain and the Führer of Germany, Adolf Hitler; during the crisis which precipitated the agreement, Munich regularly sat on the doorstep of Number 10, making him "an omen of good luck and an augury for peace".
+Winston Churchill "rather scathing[ly]" nicknamed Bob Munich Mouser because of the Munich Agreement, signed by Chamberlain and the Führer of Germany, Adolf Hitler.
+During the crisis which precipitated the agreement, Munich regularly sat on the doorstep of Number 10, making him "an omen of good luck and an augury for peace".
 After his death, it was speculated that, during the talks, Munich agreed more with Chamberlain than with the Nazis.
-In the press, he was known simply as "Munich" or "the Munich cat".
+In the press he was known simply as "Munich" or "the Munich cat".

 In September 1938 The News Tribune published a poem addressed to Munich which contained the lines:

 Parliament keeps you with tender care;

 Briton's concerns you should gladly share;

 Did Neville do right on that air-plane trip?

 Speak and we'll order some fresh catnip!

 In November that year, Munich received two Dover soles as a reward for his conduct during the Munich crisis.
 In February 1940 a "Mrs. Walter M. Newkirk", on behalf of her cat Phoebe Adams Newkirk, sent Munich food a "delicious present"for which he "sent" a letter of thanks.
 That same month, with the backdrop of the Winter War in Finland, another poem appeared, this time in the Press & Sun-Bulletin, which read:

 You who scamper before the feet of the mighty in the days of crisis and high decision, tell us now.
 What will happen to Finland? ...

 What's the matter with England, black cat of Downing Street?
 Has it lost the power to decide in time?
 Is it no longer able to say the right thing before the wrong thing becomes so obvious?